 It’s possible to limit what you get from these organizations, so do what you must to ensure your inbox isn’t clogged and your time isn’t wasted.

-That’s basically the whole strategy.
-Build real and authentic relationships with reporters who might one day cover you.
-It’s straightforward and fairly simple – but it does require that you actually do it.
+The steps above are pretty simple ways to build real and authentic relationships with reporters who might one day cover you – but it does require that you actually do it.

 Now, a few things to watch out for as you navigate the world of online reporting.